 CDC Guidelines for Infection Control in Dental Health Care Settings—2003 MMWR 2003;52(No. RR-17)

 The Board’s Continuing Education Committee will be evaluating CE compliance by conducting random quarterly audits.
-In the event of an audit, a licensee will be required to submit evidence of clinical CE which should include a course syllabus, proof of payment if required and certificates of completion.
+In the event of an audit, a licensee will be required to submit evidence of clinical CE which should include a course syllabus, certificates of completion or proof of payment.
 A certificate of completion should include the format of the CE such as webinar, classroom attendance or self-study, number of CE hours and date of event.
 Licenses must maintain CE documentation from the previous renewal cycle.

 You may maintain your own records of your continuing education.
 But the Board encourages licensees to utilize CE tracking software services.
 Many software applications are now available.
 In the event of an audit, CE tracking software makes it easier to track the accrual of continuing education credits and print evidence of coursework such as certificates of attendance.
 The NDBDE is not affiliated with any CE recording/collecting vendors.